Massless and Partially Massless Limits in Quadratic Gravity: Summary and conclusions

 \item These types of limits are known to give rise to strong couplings in standard ghost-free theories of massive gravity~\cite{Hinterbichler:2011tt,deRham:2014zqa,DeRham:2018axr}.
-However, we have shown that the renormalizability property of Quadratic Gravity (true in $D=4$) and the ghost-like nature of the massive spin-$2$ field together guarantee that both limits are regular.
+However, here we have shown that the renormalizability property of Quadratic Gravity (valid in $D=4$) and the ghost-like nature of the massive spin-$2$ field together guarantee that both limits are regular.

 \item The resulting theories in the two cases $\Lambda=0$ and $\Lambda>0$ turn out to be very different.
 In the former scenario, the spin-$2$ ghost splits into five ghost-like degrees of freedom: a massless graviton ($\pm 2$ helicities), a massless photon ($\pm 1$ helicities) and a massless scalar (helicity-zero).
 Whereas, in the latter scenario the spin-$2$ ghost splits into a ghost-like partially massless graviton ($\pm 2,$ $\pm 1$ helicities) of mass $m_2^2=\frac{2}{3}\Lambda$ and a ghost-like tachyonic scalar (helicity-zero) of mass $M_0^2=-\frac{4}{3}\Lambda.$ The complete particle spectrum of Quadratic Gravity also contains the normal massless graviton coming from the Einstein-Hilbert action and the massive scalar coming from the $R^2$ term.
 In total the degrees of freedom are always eight.